Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 - Lacks the responsiveness of a carbon-plated shoe

-- The squishy cushion feels less stable than shoes with a larger platform
+- Squishy cushion feels less stable than shoes with a larger platform

-The newest in a line of well-loved non-carbon-plated shoes, the New Balance FuelCell Rebel v4 improves on the previous version and stays a budget-friendly option.
-The latest version shaves a few grams off the old one while claiming the same 30/24 stack height.
-The platform remains wide, providing increased stability, and the shoe’s volume seems to be creeping up each version while still providing a snug fit.
+The newest in a line of well-loved shoes, the New Balance FuelCell Rebel v5 improves on the previous version and stays a budget-friendly option.
+Unlike other options in this guide, it doesn’t have a carbon plate, but the latest version shaves a few grams off the old one while claiming the same 30-millimeter stack height at the heel.
+The platform remains wide, and the shoe’s volume seems to be creeping up with each version while still providing a snug fit.
 The no-sew upper construction helps prevent hot spots and gives the shoe a sleek look.

 Pros: